thowd22/tplan/README.md

 ## Overview

 `tplan` is a command-line tool that provides an interactive interface for reviewing Terraform plans.
-It parses Terraform plan output (both human-readable and JSON formats) from stdin and presents it in an easy-to-navigate hierarchical TUI, similar to git log.
-With built-in drift detection and git integration, you can see exactly which commits and authors modified the resources that have drifted.
+It parses Terraform JSON plan output from stdin and presents it in an easy-to-navigate hierarchical TUI, similar to git log.
+With built-in drift detection and git integration, you can see exactly which commits and authors modified the resources.

 ## Features

-- **Pipe-friendly**: Direct integration with `terraform plan` via stdin
-- **Dual Format Support**: Works with both human-readable and JSON plan output
+- **JSON Plan Format**: Works with Terraform's complete JSON plan format for accurate, detailed information
 - **Interactive Hierarchical TUI**: Navigate through Terraform plan changes in a git log-style tree view
 - **Expand/Collapse**: Toggle resource details with keyboard controls
+- **Complete Attribute Display**: View all resource attributes, including nested structures
-- **Git Integration**: Full drift detection showing commit ID, branch, author, and file information
+- **Git Integration**: Drift detection showing commit ID, branch, author, and file information
 - **Error & Warning Display**: Dedicated tabs for errors and warnings
 - **Color-Coded Actions**: Visual distinction between creates (green), updates (yellow), deletes (red), and replaces (blue)
 - **Resource Details**: View before/after states and attribute changes
+- **Report Generation**: Export plan analysis to Markdown format

 ## Installation